And greetings to you, thrill seekers, music lovers, conversationalists all across.

 And they did it.

-The Democrat National Committee is going to go borrow five million dollars to pour into these very seats you're talking about, Anthony, the so-called incumbent safe seats, because the Democrats, they see a chance to grab it all.
+The Democrat National Committee is going to go borrow $5 million dollars to pour into these very seats you're talking about, Anthony, the so-called incumbent safe seats, because the Democrats, they see a chance to grab it all.

-Uh what people reporting this don't talk about is why do they have to borrow it?
+What people reporting this don't talk about is why do they have to borrow it?

-Uh They don't have it if they have to borrow it.
+if they have to borrow it.

-And so if there is all of this enthusiasm, and if all of the people of this country hate Bush, and if all the people of this country hate Republicans, and if all the people in this country hate the war in Iraq, and if all the people in this country hate the economy, and if all the people in this country hate the fact that we're heading in the wrong direction, why do the Democrats have to borrow $5 million?
+And so if there is all of this enthusiasm, and if all of the people of this country hate Bush, and if all the people of this country hate Republicans, and if all the people of this country hate the war in Iraq, and if all the people of this country hate the economy, and if all the people of this country hate the fact that we're heading in the wrong direction.

-back in just a second, my good buddy.
+Back in just a second, my good buddy.

 I knew I was going to do it.